exekyelmurga/Python-ParkourGame/README.md

 ## Quit game

-If you feel that you have enough fun, type 'escape' to close the game.
+If you feel that you have had enough fun, type 'escape' to close the game.